 7. Student Matriculation Complaints

-Formal written complaints about the matriculation process may be filed with the administrator in charge of matriculation.
-These complaint forms can be obtained from the Matriculation Office.
+Formal written complaints about the matriculation process may be filed with the administrator in charge of student success and support.
+These complaint forms can be obtained from the Student Success and Support Program Office.
 Records of all such written complaints shall be retained in the matriculation administrator’s office for at least 3 years after the complaint has been resolved and shall be subject to review by the Chancellor as part of the statewide evaluation required under Section 55512 of Title 5.

 Reference: California Code of Regulations, Title 5, Sections 55500 - 55534